I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 For production deployment, please fork this repository.

-"Reference implementation only" — in other words, if you're taking this to production, fork it and integrate it at your own responsibility.
-The fact that the "recommended for production deployment" Blueprint designation has been removed in v3 is something users don't want to miss.
-Conversely, because it's designed with the expectation that you'll fork it and adapt it to your own use case, there's significant room for customization.
+"Reference implementation only"—meaning if you want to take it to production, fork it and integrate it at your own responsibility.
+It's worth noting that the Blueprint's "recommended for production deployment" positioning has been stripped from v3.
+On the flip side, it's built with the assumption that you'll fork it and adapt it to your use case, so it leaves plenty of room for customization.

-The README also includes a self-comparison table of v1 / v2 / v3. v3 restores the proxying functionality from v1 while dropping v2's multimodal support to focus on text-only.
-The pool includes 9 models with a price difference of about 500× between the cheapest and most expensive, and a pre-trained routing model is bundled right in.
-The fastest approach is probably to just run it and get a feel for how it behaves.
+The README also includes a self-comparison table across v1 / v2 / v3. v3 restores the proxying functionality from v1 while cutting the multimodal support from v2 to focus on text-only.
+The pool includes 9 models spanning roughly a 500× price difference between the cheapest and most expensive, and the pre-trained routing model is included as-is.
+The fastest way forward is to just run it and get a feel for the behavior.

-One structural point worth noting: v3 is the layer that decides "which model to call," while the actual model invocation is delegated to OpenRouter or LiteLLM.
-The default pool's cloud models are curated assuming OpenRouter's prefix, so routing results can be sent directly through OpenRouter, or you can insert routing decisions into an existing LiteLLM Proxy.
-The selection algorithm covered in the next section is the "choosing side" of this division of responsibilities.
+One structural point worth noting: v3 is the layer that decides which model to call, while the actual calling is delegated to OpenRouter or LiteLLM.
+The default pool's cloud models are curated assuming OpenRouter prefixes, so routing decisions can be executed directly via OpenRouter, and you can also inject routing decisions into an existing LiteLLM Proxy.
+The decision algorithm we'll look at in the next section is about the "selection" side, with this division of responsibilities in mind.

 How Does It Select a Model?

-The query is passed through an Encoder (Qwen3.5-0.8B, ~100ms on GPU, ~5 seconds on CPU) to extract hidden states that represent the "semantic vector" of the query.
-These are dimensionality-reduced via PCA, then fed through a decision MLP (a small multi-layer neural network), which produces P(correct) — "the probability of answering this question correctly" — for each model in the pool.
+The question is passed through an Encoder (Qwen3.5-0.8B; ~100ms on GPU, ~5 seconds on CPU) to extract the hidden states representing the "semantic vector" of the question.
+These are dimensionality-reduced via PCA, then fed into a small MLP decision model, which outputs the probability of each model in the pool "correctly answering" the question—P(correct).

-This is where the tolerance parameter comes into play.
-It sets a threshold as threshold = max(P) − tolerance, and the cheapest model above that threshold is selected.
-With tolerance = 0, the smartest model is always chosen; with tolerance = 1.0, the cheapest is always chosen.
+This is where the tolerance parameter comes in.
+The threshold is set as threshold = max(P) − tolerance, and the cheapest model above the threshold is selected.
+With tolerance = 0, the most capable model is always selected; with tolerance = 1.0, the cheapest is always selected.
 The default of 0.20 is positioned as the balance point between maintaining quality and reducing cost.

 P(correct): Cost: